Annual Policy Notifications

 The use of the University name for any purpose in any activity that is not part of, or is unrelated to, the fulfillment of the missions of the University, and that is not previously sanctioned by the Office of the Director of University Relations is prohibited.
-Please note that this policy was amended in November 2010.
 To review the complete policy on Use of the University name, see http://www.uiowa.edu/~our/opmanual/ii/33.htm

 The scholarship and creative work done by faculty, staff and students can often lead to intellectual property in the form of patentable inventions or copyright protected works.
 The University's policy governing this http://www.uiowa.edu/~our/opmanual/v/30.htm#303 describes when these must be disclosed to the University of Iowa Research Foundation and how revenue from licensing/commercialization will be distributed.
 This policy also addresses university employee responsibility related to assignment of this IP to any outside entity during the course of consulting activities.

-This policy addresses various situations to ensure that University employees do not benefit inappropriately from their activities.
-Please note that this policy was amended in March 2010.
+This policy is designed to ensure that University employees engaged in extracurricular activities do so fairly and in compliance with federal, state, and University regulations.
 To review the full policy, see http://www.uiowa.edu/~our/opmanual/iii/17.htm#1717.
 Key elements are highlighted below:

 17.17(1) Use of University Supplies

 Other than library materials and assigned office space, faculty and staff members shall not use University supplies, materials, equipment, or services for non-University activities, without first obtaining approval and arranging for the payment of the total cost for such use.
 University stationery or letterhead shall not be used in connection with professional extramural activities with the exception of professional service (for examples, see the policy).